Multiple Hawkeyes selected on MLB Draft's second day

 "So it's just fun to set that bar for the upcoming people who are coming into Iowa."

 Dargan Southard covers preps, recruiting, Iowa and UNI athletics for the Iowa City Press-Citizen, The Des Moines Register and HawkCentral.com.
-Email him firstname.lastname@example.org follow him on Twitter at @Dargan_Southard.
+Email him firstname.lastname@example.org or follow him on Twitter at@Dargan_Southard.